HIV – Understanding the Window Period

 To know which test done when has what accuracy requires a lot of professional knowledge.
 This information is also constantly changing as more and more research information is published.
 There are also other considerations such as waiting time, anonymity, costs etc

 It is still best to speak to Our Doctors who are certified and trained in HIV counseling and testing to find out which test is most appropriate for you.Click here for Updates on the HIV testing Window Period

 One thing remains constant.
 If you are at any risk of HIV at all, no matter how minute, you MUST get tested.
-But as for which test to do and when to test, it is still best to speak to a medical professional trained in HIV matters.Click here to see the full range of our HIV/STD Services
+But as for which test to do and when to test, it is still best to speak to a medical professional trained in HIV matters.Click here for Info on STD Symptoms in Men Click here for Info on STD Symptoms in Women Click here to see the full range of our HIV/STD Services

 All Our Doctors are Fully Certified and Trained to conduct specialised STD and HIV Testing.Click Here for Contact Details, Address and Opening Times.

 Feel free to email your queries, feedback and suggestions on what other topics you want to see in the comments section below.